dmijatovic/react-redux-router/readme.md

 ## Redux

 In this project we also test redux.
 One test is in **game**.
-Redux is integrated at the top component and should pass the store as prop to top component.
+Redux is integrated at the top component and passes the store as prop to top component.
 The components should also be listening?!?
-First version of TicTacToe game is done without redux and second version is with redux.
+Note that first version of TicTacToe game is without redux and second version (/tictact2) is with redux.
+Advised implemenations use addional libs to integrate redux with react components.
+Function mapStateToProps is usually used for this task.
+[Here is good explanation](https://www.youtube.com/watch?v=IIMUXbkKzW0&list=PL6gx4Cwl9DGBbSLZjvleMwldX8jGgXV6a&index=7).

-## Lazy loading

-Lazy loading in react projects is possible using Webpack support